 - WorldAnimal.net: Looking for a bigger pool to choose from?
 Why not the world?

-There are costs involved in adopting a pet because there are costs involved in caring for them.
+There are expenses involved in adopting a pet because there are expenses involved in caring for them.
 Food, housing, veterinary care, the expenses for boarding and caring for shelter pets add up quickly.
-These fees vary, depending on your location and the shelter you are working with, but in general, you can expect to pay anywhere from nothing up to $250 to adopt a new member into your family.
+These fees vary, depending on your location and the shelter you are working with, but in general, you can expect to pay anywhere from nothing up to several hundred dollars to adopt a new member into your family.

 These fees pay for the animals care, and also help to deter people from taking on a responsibility — the care, feeding, and nurture of a pet — they can’t afford to take on.
-Petfinder.com states that fees of greater than $250 appear to be “for profit.”
+Petfinder.com states that some excessive fees appear to be “for profit.”

 What Types of Animals Can I Adopt from an Animal Shelter?